eclipse-mosaic/mosaic.website/content/docs/visualization/filevis.md

 Note: the longest matched prefix will be considered as the same iterating operation, which means they are in the same level of iteration structure.

+### Use InductionLoopDetector or LaneAreaDetector

+Eclipse MOSAIC has to subscribe to updates from detectors.
+Currently this is done in the TMC unit.
+In order to receive detector updates from SUMO, which can be then recorded by the output generator, the detector has to be mapped to at least one TMC.

 ## Additional features

 #### Limit output on time frame